Docs Menu

 pip install -r requirements.txt

-It may take a few moments to download and install your dependencies.
+It might take a few moments to download and install your dependencies.

 3